Generic Name: cetuximab (se TUX i mab)

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Whether you are a man or a woman, use effective birth control to prevent pregnancy while you are receiving Erbitux, and for at least 6 months after your treatment ends.
+Whether you are a man or a woman, use effective birth control to prevent pregnancy while you are receiving Erbitux, and for at least 2 months after your last dose.

-You should not breast-feed a baby while you are receiving Erbitux and for at least 60 days after your treatment ends.
+You should not breast-feed a baby while you are receiving Erbitux and for at least 2 months after your last dose.
 If you use a breast pump during this time, throw out any milk you collect.
 Do not feed it to your baby.

 How is Erbitux given?

-Erbitux is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
+Erbitux is given as an infusion into a vein.
+A healthcare provider will give you this injection in a clinic or hospital setting.
 The injection must be given slowly, and the IV infusion can take up to 2 hours to complete.
 You may be given other medications to prevent certain side effects while you are receiving cetuximab.

 Erbitux is usually given once every week for 6 to 7 weeks or until your body no longer responds to the medication.
 Follow your doctor's dosing instructions very carefully.